 Author: Moumita Paul

-How to make mutton haleem recipe
+How to make mutton haleem step by step with pictures

 - Remove it from the pan and keep it in a separate bowl.